Adam Milstein (Hebrew: אדם מילשטיין; born 1952) is an Israeli–American investor. He is a managing partner at Hager Pacific Properties.

 Milstein was born in Haifa, Israel, the eldest child of Eva (née Temkin), a homemaker, and Hillel Milstein, a real estate developer.[4]
 He served in the Israeli army during the Yom Kippur War with Ariel Sharon‘s brigade.[5]

-Milstein has a Bachelor of Science degree from the Technion and a Master of Business Administration from the University of Southern California.
+Milstein has a Bachelor of Science degree from the Technion in 1978 and a Master of Business Administration in 1983 from the USC Marshall School of Business.[6]
 He moved with his wife and children to the United States in 1981.[5]

 Investment career